TanStack/table/docs/api.md

 - `subRowsKey: String`
   - Optional
   - See the [useTable hook](#table-options) for more details
-- `nestExpandedRows: Bool`
-  - Optional
-  - Defaults to `false`
-  - If set to `false`, expanded rows will not be paginated.
-Thus, any expanded subrows would potentially increase the size of any given page by the amount of total expanded subrows on the page.
 - `manualExpandedKey: String`
   - Optional
   - Defaults to `expanded`